Simply put, Sound is a vibration that we can hear…

 - virtual electronic vibrations played through a loudspeaker (electric piano, synthesizer)

 As the string moves, it compresses the air around it, changing the air pressure from high to low to high to low every time the string goes back & forth & back & forth.
-This pressure change travels at the speed of sound in all directions until it reaches your ears, causing your ear drums to vibrate at the very same frequency.
+This pressure change travels at the speed of sound in all directions until it reaches your ears, causing your ear drums to vibrate at the very same frequency (number of vibrations per unit time).
 This vibration of your ear drums is relayed to your brain via a bundle of nerve cells where it is perceived as the pitch of the vibrating string.